 Regular attendance is an obligation assumed by every student at the time of registration.
 Absences per semester should not exceed the number of hours or the number of days, as determined by the instructor, that a class meets per week.
 Absences in excess of the maximum may result in students being dropped from classes.
-Students who fail to attend their classes may be dropped by their instructors no later than the end of 62.5% of a full-term class, short-term class, or summer session.
+Students who fail to attend their classes may be dropped by their instructors no later than the end of 75% of a full-term class, short-term class, or summer session.

 Students have the responsibility of verifying their enrollment status.
-If students stop attending, it is their responsibility to make sure the drop card has been submitted to the Admissions and Records office or that they have completed the drop online in MySolano.
+If students stop attending please make sure a drop card has been submitted to the Admissions and Records office or the students drop the class(es) in MySolano.